Spring 2016 Course

 Lynette is an accomplished artist.
 They have two children, Ian

-portrait painter in Austin, Texas.
-Ian is married to Gina House and they have two boys, Timmy and Ben.
+on the faculty of Texas A&M. Ian is married to Gina House and they have two boys, Timmy and Ben.

 Genie Art Industries in Austin, and is now with the